 - 5.2.1.
 Multi Asset Flexible portfolios These portfolios invest in a flexible combination of investments in the equity, bond, money and property markets.
 The underlying risk and return objectives of individual portfolios may vary as dictated by each portfolio's mandate and stated investment objective and strategy.
 These portfolios may be aggressively managed with assets being shifted between the various markets and asset classes to reflect changing economic and market conditions and the manager is accorded a significant degree of discretion over asset allocation to maximise total returns over the long term. - 5.2.2.
 Multi Asset High Equity portfolios These portfolios invest in a spectrum of investments in the equity, bond, money, or property markets.
-These portfolios tend to have an increased probability of short term volatility, aim to maximise long term capital growth and can have a maximum effective equity exposure (including international equity) of up to 75% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio.
+These portfolios tend to have an increased probability of short-term volatility, aim to maximise long term capital growth and can have a maximum effective equity exposure (including international equity) of up to 75% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio.
 The underlying risk and return objectives of individual portfolios may vary as dictated by each portfolios mandate and stated investment objective and strategy.

 - 5.2.3.
 Multi Asset Medium Equity portfolios These portfolios invest in a spectrum of investments in the equity, bond, money, or property markets.
 These portfolios tend to display average volatility, aim for medium to long term capital growth and can have a maximum effective equity exposure (including international equity) of up to 60% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio.
 The underlying risk and return objectives of individual portfolios may vary as dictated by each portfolios mandate and stated investment objective and strategy. - 5.2.4.
 Multi Asset Low Equity portfolios These portfolios invest in a spectrum of investments in the equity, bond, money, or property markets.
-These portfolios tend to display reduced short term volatility, aim for long term capital growth and can have a maximum effective equity exposure (including international equity) of up to 40% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio.
+These portfolios tend to display reduced short-term volatility, aim for long term capital growth and can have a maximum effective equity exposure (including international equity) of up to 40% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio.
 The underlying risk and return objectives of individual portfolios may vary as dictated by each portfolios mandate and stated investment objective and strategy. - 5.2.5.
 Multi Asset Income portfolios These portfolios invest in a spectrum of equity, bond, money market, or real estate markets with the primary objective of maximising income.
 The underlying risk and return objectives of individual portfolios may vary as dictated by each portfolios mandate and stated investment objective and strategy.
 These portfolios can have a maximum effective equity exposure (including international equity) of up to 10% and a maximum effective property exposure (including international property) of up to 25% of the market value of the portfolio. - 5.2.6.
-Multi Asset Target Date portfolios These portfolios invest in a spectrum of equity, bond, money market, or real estate markets where the asset mix changes over time in a predetermined manner as the target date approaches.
-Due to the change in asset mix over time, portfolios in this category cannot be compared and consequently cannot be ranked.
+Multi Asset Unclassified portfolios These portfolios invest in a spectrum of equity, bond, money market, or real estate markets where the asset mix may vary over time in order to achieve a predetermined investment outcome that is not linked to an economic or market related variable such as an index or an inflation rate.
+Examples may include portfolios that target a specific retirement date or a specific targeted level of income.
+Due to the unique investment objectives, portfolios in this category cannot be compared and consequently cannot be ranked.